UIUC-iSchool-DataViz/is445_spring2021/week15/lecture15.md

 Today we'll cover our last topics -- networks and word clouds

-We'll really focus on word clouds in the codding and if we have time we'll get into networks, but we'll focus on networks in the lecture portion
+We'll really focus on word clouds in the coding and if we have time we'll get into networks, but we'll focus on networks in the lecture portion

+If we have time, we'll circle back to sciviz topics

 ---

 ## Notes on Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due today, will get feedback from Diptendra & I
+ 1. First draft of Part 3 -- due May 10th, will get feedback course participants
  1. Post your link in the Moodle forum to get feedback from classmates
- 1. Provide feedback for 3 randomly assigned classmates -- due Dec 18th
+ 1. Provide feedback for 3 randomly assigned classmates -- due May 15th
- 1. Final chance to resubmit your Part 3 -- due Dec 19th (original Part 3 submission link)
+ 1. Final chance to resubmit your Part 3 -- due May 17th (placeholder submission link)

+**Please be aware these are hard deadlines**

 notes:
 go to pages!!

+because we have to get grades in by a certain time, these due dates are hard ones -- no extensions.

 ---